saksham142/KEYWORDS/README.md

    - title: Sets the title of the document, which appears in the browser’s title bar or tab.
    - body: Contains the content of the document, including text, images, links, and other elements.

+ **15.Cloud Storage**

+ Cloud storage is a model of data storage in which digital data is stored on remote servers accessed via the internet, rather than on a local computer or physical storage device.
+This allows users to store, manage, and retrieve their data from anywhere with an internet connection.

+ - Key features of cloud storage include:

+  - Scalability: Users can easily increase or decrease storage capacity as needed.
+  - Accessibility: Data can be accessed from multiple devices and locations.
+  - Backup and Recovery: Cloud services often provide automatic backup solutions and data recovery options.
+  - Cost-Effectiveness: Users typically pay only for the storage they use, avoiding the costs associated with physical hardware.
+  - Collaboration: Cloud storage facilitates easy sharing and collaboration on documents and files.

+**16.Protocol**

+In computer science, a protocol is a set of rules and conventions that govern how data is transmitted and communicated between devices over a network.
+Protocols define the format, order, and error handling of messages exchanged, ensuring that devices can understand each other and work together effectively.

+Key aspects of protocols include:

+  - Communication Rules: Specify how data is packaged, addressed, transmitted, and received.
+  - Message Formats: Define the structure of messages, including headers and payloads.
+  - Error Handling: Include mechanisms for detecting and correcting errors during transmission.
+  - Synchronization: Ensure that communication occurs in an orderly manner, allowing for coordination between devices.

+**17.CONTAINERS**

+A container in computer science is a lightweight, portable unit that packages an application and its dependencies, including libraries, configurations, and other necessary files, so that it can run consistently across different computing environments.
+Containers use virtualization at the operating system level, allowing multiple containers to share the same OS kernel while isolating them from each other.

+Popular Container Technologies:

+  - Docker: The most widely used containerization platform, which provides tools to create, deploy, and manage containers.
+  - Kubernetes: An orchestration platform for managing large numbers of containers, handling deployment, scaling, and networking.

+**18.DOCKERS**

+Docker is an open-source platform that enables developers to automate the deployment, scaling, and management of applications using containerization.
+It allows you to package applications and their dependencies into standardized units called containers, which can run consistently across various environments.